Are Trampolines Covered by Renters Insurance?

 No long forms · No spam · No fees

-And that brings us to renters insurance.
 If you rent your house, apartment, or condo, and you want to have a trampoline, then you’re probably wondering how that will impact your insurance.
-Here’s everything you need to know.
+As an insurance broker, Jerry knows a thing or two about insurance and is here to help.
+Read on for everything you need to know about renters insurance coverage for trampolines.

 A trampoline can raise your premiums